Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 Accessibility: This tour is not wheelchair accessible at this time.

-Viewing format: Boat-based viewing only.
+Viewing format: Catamaran-based viewing only.
 Guests remain aboard the vessel during the marine expedition and do not go ashore.
+Prince Rupert Adventure Tours’ on board crew provide wildlife commentary, guest guidance, and interpretation, supported by training in marine wildlife education, bear-viewing etiquette, ecology, biology, and conservation.

 Group size: 98 guests, accompanied by two Aspire Canada Tours tour conductors.